 - While mounting or inflating tire, keep hands, fingers, etc. from exposed areas between the tire bead and rim. - 1.
-Clean both tire beads to remove dirt or other foreign matter. - 2.
-Where the tire beads seat, clean the rim with a wire brush.
+Clean both tire beads to remove dirt or other foreign matter. - Where the tire beads seat, clean the rim with a wire brush.
 Wipe away any debris with a clean cloth.
+See following NOTE.